rafatosta/zapzap/README.md

-# ZapZap - Whatsapp Desktop para linux
+# ZapZap - Whatsapp Desktop for linux
 An unofficial WhatsApp desktop application written in Pyqt6 + PyQt6-WebEngine.

 ![Zapzap for whatsapp]()